ASNA/using-nlog-with-avr/README.md

 ```

 Setting `minLevel` to `Info` means that any log entries written to the `Info` or higher are written to the log.
 If the `minLevel` is changed to `warn` then `info` level entries are not written to the file.

+When you are debugging the app you'll probably want to change the minimum logging to either `Debug` or `Trace`.